-Weighing 2 pounds 10 ounces on our scale in a men’s size 9, the Lowa Renegade undercuts much of its midweight competition.
-This includes boots like the Salomon Quest 4D 2 GTX (2 pounds 13 ounces), Arc’teryx Bora2 Mid GTX (2 pounds 12 ounces), and even the less supportive Keen Durand Mid WP (2 pounds 13 ounces).
-The Lowa feels solid rather than flexible and light, and we still prefer a boot like the 2-pound Salomon X Ultra 2 for fastpacking, but the Renegade’s weight is pretty impressive considering the high levels of comfort and support.
+Weighing 2 pounds 10 ounces on our scale in a men’s size 9 (the listed weight is 2 lbs.
+7 oz.), the Lowa Renegade undercuts much of its midweight competition.
+This includes boots like the Salomon Quest 4 GTX (2 lbs.
+14.2 oz.), Vasque St. Elias GTX (2 lbs.
+15 oz.), and even the less supportive KEEN Durand II Mid WP (2 lbs.
+12.2 oz.).
+The Lowa feels solid rather than flexible and light—and we still prefer a boot like the Salomon X Ultra 3 Mid GTX (1 lb.
+15.6 oz.) for fastpacking—but the Renegade’s weight is pretty impressive considering the high levels of comfort and support.

 Breathability rarely is a strong suit of a leather hiking boot–and we certainly didn’t mind the cool feeling of an alpine stream surrounding the shoe as we were testing the waterproofing—but the Renegade gets a passing grade here.
 The leather that covers the majority of the boot’s upper is thin enough that it doesn’t turn it into a sauna, and the insole and lining do a decent job absorbing and dissipating moisture.
 It was hot on the trail and we had plenty of sun exposure, but I didn’t sweat excessively or develop any hot spots or discomfort.

 The “GTX” in the name gives away the Renegade’s waterproof design.
-Gore-Tex is a mainstay on hiking boots $200 and up, and along with a solid leather upper and water repellant coating, the boot hasn’t leaked a drop.
+Gore-Tex is a mainstay on hiking boots $200 and up, and along with a solid leather upper and water-repellent coating, the boot hasn’t leaked a drop.
 The great summer weather hasn’t afforded us our usual opportunities to hike in the wet Pacific Northwest, but we’ve given it a fair shake by crossing and standing in streams whenever possible.
 Even as the miles add up, the waterproofing is holding strong.
-The waterproof build and modest insulation from the Gore-Tex liner also should make the Renegade Mid good for snowshoeing in mild temperatures.
+The waterproof build and modest insulation from the Gore-Tex liner also should make the Lowa Renegade GTX Mid good for snowshoeing in mild temperatures.

 Stability and Support

 Additional stability and support is one of the main arguments for stepping up to a tough boot like the Lowa Renegade.
 While it’s not overly stiff by any means—it was comfortable enough to wear without any break-in period—the boot is noticeably more rigid underfoot than a lightweight shoe like the Merrell Moab 2.
 The Renegade is accomplished for hauling a heavy load—I’ve worn the boot weighted down with a backpacking pack, as well as a few trips with 40 pounds worth of a hiking baby carrier, child, and assorted gear, and am yet to roll an ankle.
-While the lacing system doesn’t secure your foot as well as Salomon’s Quest 4D 2, the three sets of locking hooks tighten evenly and the boot’s solid platform is easy to trust on technical and off-camber sections of trail.
+While the lacing system doesn’t secure your foot as well as Salomon’s Quest 4 GTX, the three sets of locking hooks tighten evenly, and the boot’s solid platform is easy to trust on technical and off-camber sections of trail.
 If you prioritize a stable ride or like the safety net that comes with a sturdy boot, the Renegade is a great choice.

-We’re still early to make a long-term judgment on durability, but I’m not convinced the Renegade has the toughest build within the midweight market.
-Thus far, the boot has seen a mix of on and off-trail use within the granite-filled Cascade Mountains of Washington.
+In short, I’m not convinced the Renegade has the toughest build within the midweight market.
+Thus far, the boot has seen a mix of on- and off-trail use within the granite-filled Cascade Mountains of Washington.
 And while the upper materials are holding up well to abrasion and the tread hasn’t chipped away like some rubber will on the unforgiving rock, there is a little separation developing between the toe rubber and the leather upper on the right boot.
-To us, the issue seems to be that these two pieces meet halfway up the toe—unlike boots like the Salomon Quest 4D 2 that have a toe cap that extends all the way over the toes.
-More trail time will tell if this crack expands, but it is a slightly worrisome sign only a couple months in.
+To us, the issue seems to be that these two pieces meet halfway up the toe—unlike boots like the Salomon Quest 4 GTX that have a toe cap that extends all the way over the toes.
+The crack hasn’t expanded during subsequent trail time, but it’s nevertheless worrisome that it developed so early on.

 We suspect a big part of the Renegade’s popularity is its excellent fit.
 No one boot will be ideal for all foot types, but the Renegade gets pretty darn close.
 I got my typical men’s size 9 in a regular width and found it fits true.
 The heel is snug and stays securely into place—helped by the three sets of locking lace hooks—and the toe box is roomy enough for the toes to spread and not get mashed on long descents.
-What sets the Renegade Mid apart is its available sizes, which range from 7.5 to 15 in men’s and 5.5 to 11 in women’s, along with narrow, regular, and wide widths.
+What sets the Lowa Renegade GTX Mid apart is its available sizes, which range from 7.5 to 16 in men’s and 5.5 to 11 in women’s, along with narrow, regular, and wide widths.
 For those that struggle to get a good fit, the Renegade is one of the best options we’ve seen.

 What We Like